Alfa Romeo Tipo 33: Alfa Romeo 33SC12

 The successor of the 33TT12 1976 was the 33SC12, SC referring to SCatolato, a boxed chassis.
 The 3.0 L flat-12 engine now produced 520 bhp.
 With this car Alfa Romeo won the 1977 World Championship for Sports Cars, the 33SC12s driven by Arturo Merzario, Jean-Pierre Jarier and Vittorio Brambilla having won every race in the series.
+At the Salzburgring the car reached an average speed of 203.82 km/h.

+Turbo cars had to reduced engine capacity by factor 1.4, thus 2.14 liter for the 3 liter calls.
+Porsche introduced the technology with the 1974 Carrera RSR turbo, the Alpine 441T took the first WSC turbo race win in 1975, the Porsche 936 in 1976 the first Le Mans 24h win and the first championship of a turbo.
+In 1977 the Porsche 935/77 was ungraded to a biturbo engine.

-At the Salzburgring the car reached an average speed of 203.82 km/h; in that same race Arturo Merzario also tested a 2134 cc turbocharged SC12 producing 640 bhp finishing second with that car.
-The SC12 Turbo was Alfa's first twin turbocharged 12 cylinder engine and it was introduced around the same time as Renault's Formula One turbo engine.
+In the same Salzburgring race Arturo Merzario also tested a 2134 cc turbocharged SC12 producing 640 bhp finishing second with that car.
+The SC12 Turbo was Alfa's first twin turbocharged 12 cylinder engine and it was introduced around the same time as the Renault RS01 Formula One turbo engine.
 In the Alfa Romeo engine each bank was fed with its own turbocharger; that feature was adopted by many racecar makers in the following years.

-The flat-12 engine was later used on Brabham-Alfa BT45, BT46 and Alfa Romeo 177 F1 cars.